 If the nomination is ultimately found to be defective, the candidate or their representative or the registered officer (or deputy) as appropriate, will be informed.
-It is their responsibility to rectify and re-lodge any defective nomination by 12 noon on the nomination day.
+It is their responsibility to rectify and re-lodge any defective nomination by 12 noon, Wednesday, 8 March 2023.

 It is strongly recommended that all nominations are lodged as early as possible so that any defects can be fixed by the candidate or their representative before nominations close.
-If compliance with the necessary requirements for a valid nomination has not occurred by 12 noon on the nomination day the nomination will be rejected.
+If compliance with the necessary requirements for a valid nomination has not occurred by 12 noon, Wednesday, 8 March 2023 the nomination will be rejected.

-Corrections of defects in nomination forms after 12 noon on the nomination day are not permitted by the Electoral Act.
+Corrections of defects in nomination forms after 12 noon on 8 March 2023 are not authorised by the Electoral Act.
 It is the responsibility of every person nominating to ensure that their forms do not contain any defects.